Psychophysical Unity | Mind + Body

 The Force of Habit | Use + Function

-Habits are essential, but most often miscalibrated.
+Habits are essential, but often miscalibrated.
 The brain, and by extension, the body are neuromuscular opportunists.
 Learning how the force of habit affects your day-to-day function is central to the Alexander Technique.

 Head, Spine, Pelvis | Primary Control